Izvunzemen/simple-k8s-lamp/README.md

 request memory: 64Mi; cpu: 250m and
 limits memory: 128Mi; cpu: 500m

-**mysql-autoscaler.yaml** will scale up to 4 replicas if cpu utilization is under 80 percent.
+**mysql-autoscaler.yaml** will scale up to 4 replicas if cpu utilization is above 80 percent.

 ## Run on local k8s cluster
 apache-php-service.yaml expose apache-php deployment publicly via LoadBalancer, make sure you use k8s environment that support this.